dpentz/navjoy/README.md

 # About
 This creates a joystick device from a Space Navigator using spacenavd.
 Useful for things such as support in Kerbal Space Program.
+This is feature complete as is, so unless there is a feature requst, I'm probably not going to update the repo.

 # Building
 Standard cmake build, requires spacenavd and spacenavd header files.
 Install as a package